cipher387/osint_stuff_tool_collection/README.md

 </br><a href='https://github.com/Balgogan/dorkscanner'>Dork Scanner</a> — NOT support Google.
 Only Bing, ASK and http://WoW.com (AOL) search engines.
 Can work with very long lists of queries/documents (in .txt files)
 </br><a href='http://ixss.warsong.pw/xssor/'>ixss.warsong.pw</a> — very old service for making XSS (Cross Site Scripting) faster and easier
 </br><a href="https://github.com/six2dez/reconftw">ReconFTW</a> — tool designed to perform automated recon on a target domain by running the best set of tools to perform scanning and finding out vulnerabilities
+</br><a href='https://github.com/kostas-pa/LFITester'>LFITester</a> — Tool which tests if a server is vulnerable to Local File Inclusion (LFI) attack
+</br><a href='https://github.com/r0075h3ll/Oralyzer'>Oralyzer</a> — Script that check website for following types of Open Redirect Vulnerabilities
+</br><a href='https://github.com/p0dalirius/robotstester'>RobotTester</a> — Simple Python script can enumerate all URLs present in robots.txt files, and test whether they can be accessed or not.

 <a name="scrapers"></a>
 <h3>Searchers, scrapers, extractors, parsers</h3>